During Coach Rallies, awards are handed out to individuals who have made significant contributions to the Network.

 presented by CCNet Global Coordinator John Morrison

-Our dear colleague and champion for us in the Conservation Coaches Network, passed on peacefully in May of this year.
+Our dear colleague and champion for us in the Conservation Coaches Network, passed on peacefully in May of 2022.
 Brad used to say that “what fuels CCNet is generosity”, and we are deeply grateful for the many years he led by example, serving our community with grace.

 One thing we can all do is to honor this exceptional human being by generating even a little bit of his hope, kindness, wisdom, integrity, generosity, and steadfast resolve to do the best conservation work, with the greatest humility we can possibly muster.